JobJob/RickTracy.jl/README.md

      "wilma"
      "betty"

+Conditional tracing can be done using the `@snapif` and `@snapifat` for example:

+    for i in 1:10
+        @snapif i%3 == 0 i
+        @snapifat i%4 ==0 i
+    end
+    @snapvals i

+results in:

+    5-element Array{Int64,1}:
+     3
+     4
+     6
+     8
+     9
+a subsequent call to `@snapsatvals "loopcity" i` gives:

+    2-element Array{Int64,1}:
+    4
+    8

-By default all variables/expressions `@snap`ed will be added to the watch list, and logged/snapped on subsequent calls to `@snapall`.
-To disable this behaviour call RickTracy.set_autotrack(false)
+ By default the variable/expression will be added to the watch list, and logged/snapped on calls to `@snapall` that are parsed/loaded later than this call..
+To disable this behaviour call RickTracy.set_autotrack(false).

 `@snapall` example: